zhangwfjh/pythagorea/README.md

 For the moment, I sort all levels and stages in the order as in the game.
 Later, I consider to sort by the construction category of the problem.
 I will also offer proofs to some no-obvious constructions.

-Please do not just copy the answer, the action will definitely lost the fun and the value of this game.
+Please do not just copy the answer, the action will definitely lose the fun and the value of this game.
 I also hope somebody finding a better solution tell me and share the feeling.

 ## Status

 - Sep.
+6, 2016 Updates to level Hard
+- Sep.
 5, 2016 Updates to level Difficult
 - Sep.
 4, 2016 Updates to level Easy
 - Sep.
-3, 2016 Updates level Elementary
+3, 2016 Updates to level Elementary

 ## Levels